superfliege/azure-docs.de-de/articles/data-lake-store/data-lake-store-get-started-java-sdk.md

 ## <a name="delete-files-and-folders"></a>Löschen von Dateien und Ordnern

-Im folgenden Codeausschnitt werden die angegebenen Dateien und Ordner in einem Data Lake Store-Konto rekursiv gelöscht.
+Im folgenden Codeausschnitt werden die angegebenen Dateien und Ordner in einem Data Lake Storage Gen1-Konto rekursiv gelöscht.

     // delete directory along with all the subdirectories and files in it client.deleteRecursive("/a");